mpusz/wg21-papers/src/2981R1_improving_our_safety_with_a_physical_quantities_and_units_library.md

 - Added The Guardian's Fahrenheit issue to [Mismeasure for measure].
 - Fuel consumption example extended in [Converting between quantities of the same kind].
 - [@VCINL] reference added to [Preventing dangling references].
+- Value-preserving type trait mentioned in [Lack of safe numeric types].
 - Some small editorial fixes.